Printer Friendly Version Of

 ASA Style Guide

-The ASA Style Guide (fourth edition) is designed to aid authors in preparing manuscripts for ASA journals and publications.
-The 128-page Style Guide is the authoritative statement on style, format, and other specifications for manuscript submissions.
+The ASA Style Guide (fifth edition) is designed to aid authors in preparing manuscripts for ASA journals and publications.
+The 136-page Style Guide is the authoritative statement on style, format, and other specifications for manuscript submissions.
 Chapters are included on Matters and Mechanics of Style, Preparing Your Manuscript for Submission, Copyeditor's Notations, Reference Sources, and Reference Formats.
 In straightforward, concise, and readable language, the Style Guide provides guidance and information to researchers, scholars, students, teachers, editors, and others seeking to improve the presentation of writing.
 Authors will find that the Guide format is familiar and appealing to a wide audience in the social and behavioral sciences, and is an indispensable reference for all those needing to know the ASA style.
-Stock #701.S10.
+Stock #701.S14.
 Order from the online ASA Bookstore.